digital-asset/daml-katacoda/getting-started/deploy-to-dabl/6_upload_artifacts.md

-Time to upload our artifacts to our new ledger!
+Time to upload your artifacts to your new ledger!

 First download the artifacts you built in the previous steps: